-Note: Some DNS hosting services prefer that you set the root domain (yourdomain.com) as the host instead of @.
-We recommend that you check the "Adding an A record" documentation of your DNS host.
-Check Updating DNS settings to find a list of registrars and links to their DNS setting documentation.
+Note: Some DNS providers prefer that you set the root domain (e.g., yourdomain.com) as the hostname instead of @.
+We recommend that you check your DNS provider’s documentation to confirm their preferences and requirements.
+Check out this list of DNS providers and links to their documentation on updating DNS settings.

-If the error is showing for your subdomain(s), check that you have only one CNAME record for each subdomain, and that it is pointing to Webflow’s servers.
+If the error is showing for your subdomain(s), check that you have only 1 CNAME record for each subdomain, and that the record points to Webflow’s servers.

-If your DNS settings are correct, but you’re experiencing issues with your published site, contact us and we’ll help you resolve any issues.
+If your DNS settings are correct, but you’re experiencing issues with your published site, please contact our customer support team and we’ll help you resolve any issues.